bw

 See more about how to handle gratuity in Asia here

-Vietnam - rice fields, mountains - travel
+Vietnam - rice fields, mountains - travel, travel to Vietnam

 Vietnam must be experienced again and again

-Have a nice trip to Vietnam!
+Have a nice trip to Vietnam.

 You must see this on your trip to Vietnam

-• Ho Chi Minh
+• Ho Chi Minh City

 • Take a boat trip in the Mekong Delta